Beningbrough river walk

 Good to know

 Please use the car park, even if you are only visiting the parkland.
 For everyone's safety, avoid parking in passing places, on embankments or close to neighbouring drives.
-Follow the yellow way-markers, some paths may be temporarily closed - ask at admissions on your arrival for any current diversions.
 For your safety and to protect the cattle and calves, please stay on the footpaths and avoid roaming across the fields.
 Livestock can be seen in the parkland for much of the year.
 They belong to the tenant farmer who also runs Home Farm Café.
 Take care when the cows are in the fields and please be aware the bull may be there too.

 Beningbrough Hall car park